This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, cream the butter and both sugars.
-Mix in the egg yolk and vanilla.
-Add the flour, baking soda, and salt, and stir until a dough forms.
-Fold in the chocolate chips and chopped nuts.
+- Make the Cookie Layer: In a small bowl, cream together the butter and both sugars until smooth.
+Mix in the egg yolk and vanilla, then stir in the flour, baking soda, and salt.
+Fold in the chocolate chips and walnuts.
+Spread the cookie dough evenly over the brownie layer.

-- Spread the cookie dough evenly over the brownie layer.
-Place the ramekin on a baking sheet and bake for 20–25 minutes, until the top is golden and a toothpick inserted in the center comes out clean or with a few moist crumbs.
-Let cool slightly before serving for the best texture and flavor.
+- Place the ramekin on a rimmed baking sheet.
+Bake for 20 to 25 minutes, until the top is golden brown and a toothpick inserted in the center comes out clean or with a few moist crumbs.

 Notes